org-zpr/.github/profile/README.md

 - **ZPL (Policy Language):** A declarative language for specifying roles, permissions, and conditions based on identity and context.
 Human-readable, type-safe, and expressive.
 - **ZPRnet:** A mesh of cooperating nodes that enforce ZPL policies at the network level.
 Policy decisions are traceable and enforceable at every hop.
-- **Visas:** Cryptographic tokens attached to packets, binding them to authenticated identities and explicitly granted permissions.
-These replace traditional IP headers.
+- **Visas:** Authenticated snippets of policy which bind packets to authenticated identities, explicitly granted permissions, and forwarding instructions.
+Each packet is cryptographically associated with the visa under which it is being forwarded by a label which replaces the traditional IP header.
-- **Trusted Services:** External identity sources (e.g., LDAP, cloud metadata services) feed real-time attributes into policy evaluation.
+- **Trusted Services:** Real-time attributes are fed into policy evalution by external identity sources (e.g., LDAP, cloud metadata services).
 - **Visa Service:** Evaluates policy against live context to issue or revoke visas.
 Central to ZPR’s real-time enforcement model.
 - **Adapters & Docks:** Bridges between the ZPR overlay and conventional IP systems.
 These handle encapsulation and translation at ingress/egress points.
+- **Nodes:** Forwarders within the ZPRnet.
+Nodes enforce policy issued by the Visa Service.

 ZPR is designed for environments where clarity and control are non-negotiable.
 All policy and enforcement decisions are distributed, verifiable, and transparent.